benjymous/annotations/sandman/sandman.04.md

 - Sol <colomon@zip.eecs.umich.edu>, Ian Lance Taylor <ian@airs.com>, David Goldfarb <goldfarb@ocf.berkeley.edu>, and William Sherman <sherman@oak.math.ucla.edu> found citations for "Lucifer Morningstar."
 - Ian and David, and Sasha <sasha.bbs@shark.cse.fau.edu> and Andrew David Weiland <aw1s+@andrew.cmu.edu> found citations for the Wood of Suicides.
 Ian also found Agony and Ecstasy's first appearance, and referenced _The Sword in the Stone_.
 - Viktor Haag <vehaag@crocus.waterloo.edu> and Chris Jarocha-Ernst <cje@heart.rutgers.edu> commented on the infernal trinity.
 Chris also pointed out that Tim Maroney had identified Choronzon some time ago.
-- R I K <SMB147@PSUVM.PSU.EDU> speculated on the nature of the dead god.
 - Andrew Weiland and David Perry <perry@schaefer.math.wisc.edu> traced the lineage of "Dis".
 - Tanaqui C. Weaver <tweaver@isis.cs.du.edu> spotted Squatterbloat's poetry and relayed Neil Gaiman's correction on the first mention of Despair.
 - David Henry <UD137927@VM1.NoDak.EDU> recalled the Riddle Game.
 - Ralf Hildebrandt added more details.
-- Richard Munn added image references, and filled in the details about the first appearance of Lucifer being redrawn.
+- Richard Munn added image references, added the link to the story of the dead god, and filled in the details about the first appearance of Lucifer being redrawn.